Optimize Your Website for Local SEO

 Get Reviews and Add Them to Your Website

 We all know reviews are incredibly important and powerful marketing tools for every single business out there, and they also help with local SEO!
-A 2017 study found that GMB reviews were the second-most influential ranking factor for local businesses—meaning the more rave reviews you can get, the higher you’ll start to rank in search.
-Once you have a few solid reviews, add them to your website using aggregateRating schema.
+Google reviews were the second-most influential ranking factor for local businesses—meaning the more rave reviews you can get, the higher you’ll start to rank in search.

 Identify Local Search Terms and Create Local Content